Skip to main content

 Sources of vitamin D

-• fresh and tinned oily fish such as salmon, mackerel, trout kippers and sardines
+• fresh and tinned oily fish such as salmon, mackerel, trout, kippers and sardines

 • eggs and meat

-People requiring vitamin D supplements all year
+People who need vitamin D supplements all year round

 Doctor’s advice about taking vitamin D supplements